crashoverride777/swifty-ads/README.md

 If your app/game is only in landscape mode add this code in your AppDelegate.

+NOTE: It seems this is no longer required with iOS 10, so I assume apple made some changes.
+I am not sure if its still needed for iOS 9 or if its a general fix.

 ```swift
 func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {
         return UIInterfaceOrientationMask.allButUpsideDown